Health Data Protection and Governance under the Kenya–US Health Agreement

 The Kenya–US agreement aims to limit data sharing to aggregate-level data, which aligns with the data minimisation principle under the Data Protection Act.
 However, the framework appears to permit broad access to Kenyan health data by the United States despite the increasing risks of de-identification, especially around genomic information and longitudinal surveillance data.

-The agreement limits US use of the data to the purposes specified under the Cooperation Framework and expressly prohibits any use beyond those purposes, consistent with the principle of purpose limitation under the Data Protection Act.
+The agreement limits US use of the data to the purposes specified under the cooperation framework and expressly prohibits any use beyond those purposes, consistent with the principle of purpose limitation under the Data Protection Act.
 However, the mechanisms for enforcing these restrictions remain unclear.
 It is not evident whether Kenya has effective measures in place to verify how the United States will utilise the health data collected.
 Furthermore, the scope of permitted access—encompassing activities such as surveillance, analytics, reporting, and emergency response—is so broad that monitoring or verifying specific uses may be impracticable.
-In effect, compliance appears to rely largely on mutual trust or goodwill between the parties, raising concerns as to whether this provides sufficient protection against prohibited use.
+In effect, compliance appears to rely largely on mutual trust and goodwill between the parties, raising concerns as to whether this provides sufficient protection against prohibited use.

 Such risks are not abstract.
 Where individuals fear that their health data may be repurposed for surveillance, profiling, or punitive state action, they may avoid testing, treatment, or engagement with public health programmes.
-This undermines core elements of the right to health, including accessibility and acceptability of healthcare services, particularly for already marginalised populations.
+This undermines core elements of the right to health, including accessibility and acceptability of healthcare services, particularly for already marginalized populations.

 There are also concerns about function creep in the use of accessed health data.
-Disease-specific surveillance systems—particularly those relating to HIV, TB, and other stigmatised conditions—carry heightened risks of discrimination and social harm, including profiling, targeting, or further exclusion of affected populations.
+Disease-specific surveillance systems—particularly those relating to HIV, TB, and other stigmatized conditions—carry heightened risks of discrimination and social harm, including profiling, targeting, and further exclusion of affected populations.
 Considering the United States’ recent positions on human rights, gender identity, and diversity, it is unclear what safeguards will be in place to ensure that such data access does not exacerbate stigma, criminalisation, or structural vulnerabilities.
-Additionally, there is a need for clear safeguards to establish explicit firewalls between health data systems and their use for law enforcement, immigration control, or employment-related purposes.
+Additionally, there is a need for clear safeguards to establish explicit firewalls between health data systems and their use for law enforcement, immigration control, and employment-related purposes.

 In this context, data ownership without effective control risks becoming symbolic rather than substantive, weakening Kenya’s ability to exercise health data sovereignty.